cjdbarlow/bedside-notebook/anaesthesia/ent/tonsillectomy.md

 >Pain: Moderate. <br>
 >Position: Supine, head elevated with neck extended. <br>
 >Time: 30-60min. <br>
->Blood loss: Usually minimal.
+>Blood loss: Usually minimal; ~4ml/kg in children.
 May be difficult to estimate if blood enters stomach.<br>
 >Special: Antibiotic chemoprophylaxis are usually not required. <br>

 *This covers anaesthesia for elective tonsillectomy.
 Anaesthetic management of the bleeding tonsil is [covered elsewhere](/anaesthesia/ent/bleeding-tonsil.md).*